Medically reviewed by Drugs.com. Last updated on Jan 11, 2018.

 - Carcinoid syndrome (a certain type of cancerous tumor in your intestines)

-- Drug addiction (substance use disorder) (alcohol, opioids, cocaine, cannabis, benzodiazepines)
+- Drug addiction (substance use disorder) or withdrawal (alcohol, opioids, cocaine, cannabis, benzodiazepines)

 - Hyperthyroidism (overactive thyroid)